Introduction

 Scoring

-Accordion, like most Solitaire games, is a “negative score” game.
+This is a “negative score” game.
 The closer a score is to 0, the better a Player’s score.
-In this way, the “points” of Accordion can be thought more of as “Penalties” or “Penalty Points.”
+In this way, the “points” can be thought more of as “Penalties” or “Penalty Points.”

 Players should demerit themselves a single point for each card that remains uncombined into the largest tableau on the board.